apizee/ApiRTC-ios/README.md

 `EAGLVideoView` has some extended features:

-`view.contentMode = .scaleAspectToFit ` work as usual.
+`view.contentMode = .scaleAspectFit ` work as usual.

-`view.contentMode = .scaleAspectToFill` resizes and aligns video to optimally show the central area.
+`view.contentMode = .scaleAspectFill` resizes and aligns video to optimally show the central area of video.

 ## Take snapshot

 You can take a snapshot from the remote video view during the call:

 `let snapshotImage = remoteVideoView.takeSnapshot()`

+You can use put `CGRect` to this method to take only desired area.

 # Presence groups